Photographer/Designer Keith R. Stevenson sits down with ENX2 Social Media Manager Logan Godfrey for an in-depth discussion on social media marketing.

 Keith: Right.
 This all seems really a lot more complex than one person would be led to believe.
 So what do you think is the most challenging part of social media marketing?
 You know, what keeps you up at night?

 Logan: It’s always changing and I never want to be left behind, even by one day.
-I think one impression missed can change someone’s life, specially from an advertising perspective.
+I think one impression missed can change someone’s life, especially from an advertising perspective.
 You always want the most impressions you can possibly get so you can change that one person’s life.
 And I think a lot of what we do here, especially our clients, they try to change people’s lives and we try to help them do that.
-So, I don’t want one person whose in need of any kind of help whatever our client is, miss out on getting help.
+So, I don’t want one person who is in need of any kind of help, whatever our client is, miss out on getting help.
 So I’m afraid of that.

 Keith: All right.
 Yeah everything moves so quickly.
 It’s very easy to fall behind so I can see why that would keep you up at night.

 Logan: And this conversation right now, probably something new just happened on Facebook since we started.

 Keith: Yeah, since we started, you know, eight minutes ago.